dylan-lang/opendylan/documentation/hacker-guide/source/topics/making-a-release.rst

      git log --format=short --no-merges v2019.1.0..origin/master | grep '^Author: ' | sort | uniq -c | sort -n

 #.
-Create a draft release
+Create a draft release on GitHub

    This step is primarily to create the release tag in the git repo.